 Cons of translation

 My mum has a long-term condition which has made her very ill at times.
 When I was younger, I didn’t fully understand what information I was translating.
-But I can vividly remember the times I received information which made me feel scared and overwhelmed.
-This resulted in me often omitting a few pieces of information offered by the doctor whilst I tried to process everything that was being said.
+But I can vividly remember the times I received news that made me feel scared and overwhelmed.
+On occasion, this resulted in me often omitting a few pieces of information offered by the doctor.
+I needed time to process everything I heard.
 Probably not the best approach to take!
 But you know, I never received any guidance or support to help me take on this role.
-I wanted to help my mum where I could but sometimes it was difficult for me.
+I wanted to help my mum where I could, but sometimes it was difficult for me.

-Moving on from this, there may be aspects of a patient’s medical or social history that are private and sensitive to them.
+There may be aspects of a patient’s medical or social history that are private and sensitive to them.
 They may not want family members knowing this information about them.
-In a consultation, they might not have the opportunity to consent to this information being disclosed.
-This might raise multiple issues for all involved in this conversation.
+In a consultation, patients might not have the opportunity to consent to this information being disclosed.
+As such, this might raise multiple issues for all involved in this conversation.

-It is important where possible that the person translating the information remains neutral and can share information clearly and concisely without emotion.
+It is essential where possible that the person translating the information remains neutral and can share information clearly and concisely without emotion.
 But that is an unrealistic expectation when translating for close family members.
-A report in the British Journal of Medicine, made a compelling argument not to use family members to translate information for this very reason3.
-Additionally, family members may emphasise certain points based on their own personal experience of events or illness and/or dismiss the patient’s experience altogether.
+A report in the British Journal of Medicine made a compelling argument not to use family members to translate information for this very reason.
+Additionally, family members may emphasise specific points based on their personal experience of events or illness and dismiss the patient’s experience altogether.

 I realised that I had done this multiple times.
 As I interpret for my mum, my mind is often torn between expectancy to know her diagnosis and worry when considering the impact of such revelations.
-We know from the literature about communicating bad news that healthcare professionals often find this hard to do, and yet here I am, being expected to do just that.
-On top of that, there is the fact that I am thinking of how to translate something effectively, and how to break it down in a way that mum will understand.
+We know from the literature about communicating bad news that healthcare professionals often find this hard to do, and yet here I am, expected to do just that.
+On top of that, I am thinking of how to translate something effectively and break it down in a way that mum will understand.
 The emotional burden can be immense.
-On reflection, I also realise that I often fail to interpret everything my mum is asking me to tell the doctor because my mind is racing and I am trying to get all the answers from the ‘expert’ in the room.
+On reflection, I also realise that I often fail to interpret everything my mum asks me to tell the doctor because my mind is racing, and I am trying to get all the answers from the ‘expert’ in the room.

 - Chase-Wesley, R. (2014) Conveying information in the interpreter-mediated medical visit: The case of epistemic brokering.
 Patient Education and Counselling.
 97:1. pp38-46 doi: 10.1080/10410236.2019.1598740https://doi.org/10.1016/j.pec.2014.05.020C